jho/resume/index.md

 Architected, designed and built a large scale data processing pipeline which processes and stores billions of network and security events daily.

-* Leveraged Kafka and Apache Spark for high volume data processing.
+* Leveraged Apache Spark with Kafka and S3 for high volume data processing.
-* Built a customized solution leveraging probabilistic data structures to increase query performance and reduce storage cost.
+* Built a custom storage solution leveraging probabilistic data structures to increase query performance and reduce cost.
-* Solved numerous scaling and architectural issues as the NDR platform matured and grew.

 `2011`
 __Sr.
 Software Engineer, Photobucket__, Denver, CO